 Unless you live in a location that is ideal to grow celery plants, plant your celery where it will get six hours of sun, but preferably somewhere that the celery plant will be shaded for the hottest part of the day.

 Also, make sure that where you will be growing celery has rich soil.
 Celery needs lots of nutrients to grow well.

 Grow Celery in Your Garden

 A growing celery plant needs a lot of water.
-Make sure to keep the soil evenly moist and do not forget to water them.
-Celery can not tolerate drought of any kind.
-If the ground is not kept consistently moist, it will negatively affect the taste of the celery.
+Make sure to keep the soil evenly moist and don’t forget to water them.
+Celery can’t tolerate drought of any kind.
+If the ground isn’t kept consistently moist, it will negatively affect the taste of the celery.

 Many gardeners prefer to blanch their celery to make them more tender, but be aware that when blanching celery, you are reducing the amount of vitamins in the celery plant.
 Blanching celery turns the green part of the plant white.

 Blanching celery is done one of two ways.
 The first way is to just slowly build a mound around a growing celery plant.
 Every few days add a little more dirt and at harvest the celery plant will be blanched.